Hunter Army Airfield

 Hunter Army Airfield is a U.S. Military installation located in Savannah, Georgia.
-The Post features a large runway we capabilities to ship large amounts of troops and cargo anywhere in the world at a moments notice.
+The Post features a large runway with capabilities to ship large amounts of troops and cargo anywhere in the world at a moment's notice.
 Hunter Army Airfield is a subordinate unit to Fort Stewart and played a crucial role in all major conflicts since WWI.
 Today, the Hunter Army Airfield is home to the 3rd Combat Aviation Brigade, the 1/75th Ranger Regiment, 3/160th Special Operations Aviation Regiment (SOAR) and a Coast Guard station.

 Hunter Army Airfield is a U.S. Army installation and is located in Savannah, GA and is the subordinate unit installation of Fort Stewart.
 The post's mission is to provide command, control, training, administration, logistical and civilian military support to an assigned and attached non-divisional unit stationed at Fort Stewart, which is also located in Savannah, GA.
 The post features an 11,375 feet long runway and also houses its aircraft on an area that takes up more than 350 acres of land.
 This large area facilitates the easy deployment of soldiers and cargo, worldwide within an 18-hour time period, by units stationed at Fort Stewart and Hunter Army Airfield.